Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Purpose of Summary

-The purpose of this summary is to present an explicit evidence-based approach used in the development of the screening summaries.
-In reaching conclusions, evidence on the balance of risks and benefits is weighed.
-Cost and cost-effectiveness, however, is not taken into account.
-Assignment of levels of evidence associated with such screening tests is also discussed.
+The purpose of this summary is to present an evidence-based approach used in the development of the screening summaries.
+Evaluating screening requires weighing risks and benefits.
+Monetary cost and cost-effectiveness are not considered when evaluating the evidence.
+Levels of evidence are assigned when evaluating screening tests.

 Potential Benefits and Harms